tanner-chiang/XToolbox/README.md

 List:

--ADSSpy
+- ADSSpy

     Finds hidden streams (NTFS alternate data streams).

--AdwCleaner and EsEtOnlineScanner
+- AdwCleaner and EsEtOnlineScanner

     Malware and PUP remover.

--Autoruns
+- Autoruns

     Displays everything that launches when the system boots.

--BlueScreenView
+- BlueScreenView

     Reads the blue screen crash dumps and displays why the system is blue screening.

--ComboFix
+- ComboFix

     "Scorched-earth" malware remover.
 Only use if you know what you're doing.

--Junkware Removal Tool
+- Junkware Removal Tool

     Freeware junk removal tool from one of the Malwarebytes employees.

--Net Adapter Repair
+- Net Adapter Repair

     Repairs the system network connection if it's bjorked.

--Remote Support Reboot Config
+- Remote Support Reboot Config

     Configures auto-login on the system.
 For using Tron remotely in case the system reboots.

--Safe Mode Boot Selector
+- Safe Mode Boot Selector

     Toggles between regular boot and safe mode.
 Use if the system is stuck in a safe mode boot mode.

--ServicesRepair
+- ServicesRepair

     Attempts to repair some core Windows services.

--Tron Reset Tool
+- Tron Reset Tool

     Clean up all TronScript-related stuff from the registry.
 Sometimes if Tron dies in the middle of a run it can leave stuff laying around.

--ConfigureDefender
+- ConfigureDefender

     Configure Windows Defender for better security.

--O&O ShutUp10++
+- O&O ShutUp10++

      Disable Windows telemetry.

--Debloater.ps1
+- Debloater.ps1

      Sycnex Windows debloater.

--QuickBooster
+- QuickBooster

      Install better Nvidia/AMD drivers, fix programs, and tweak Windows.

--procexp
+- procexp

      Process explorer.

--MyDefrag
+- MyDefrag

      Very good defragmentation program.

--WinaeroTweaker
+- WinaeroTweaker

      Tweak Windows.

--Process Hacker
+- Process Hacker

      Better Process Explorer

--cepeuz
+- cepeuz

      Cpu-z

--tron
+- tron

      TronScript